theodore-norvell/cogent/README.md

 * Strawberry: From a initial pseudo state to a state with the same parent.
 * Vanilla: From a state (simple or composite) to another state or to a choice pseudostate.
-* Chocolate: From a choice psuedostate to a state or to another choice psuedostate.
+* Chocolate: From a choice, entrypoint, or exitpoint psuedostate to a state or to another psuedostate.

 Strawberry transitions should not be labelled.

 Vanilla transitions should have a trigger.
 (If the source state is a simple state, Cogent will rewrite a missing trigger as "after(0s)".)

-Chocolate transitions should not have a trigger.
+Chocolate transitions must not have a trigger.

 Chocolate transitions may not form a cycle.

+If more than one chocolate transition exits the same pseudostate, they should all have a guard.
+At most one may have `else` as its guard.

-For any state, if there is more than one transition out of it with the same named trigger then, of these transitions:
+For any state, if there is more than one vanilla transition out of it with the same named trigger then, of these transitions:

 * at most one may be guarded with an else and
 * none may be unguarded.

-The same restrictions apply to the set of all transitions that leave a given choice pseudo-state.

 ### Using guards appropriately